<< Yesterday

 1976

-"Blue Jays, Lump it or like it … that’s the name for Toronto’s American League ball club." - TORONTO STAR HEADLINE, TORONTO STAR HEADLINE, announcing the selection of the city's expansion team's name.
+"Blue Jays, Lump it or like it … that’s the name for Toronto’s American League ball club." - TORONTO STAR HEADLINE, announcing the selection of the city's MLB expansion team's name.

-The new franchise in Toronto will be known as the Blue Jays, a name submitted by 154 people in a contest that featured 30,000 submissions, including more than 4,000 unique names.
+The new franchise in Toronto will be known as the Blue Jays, a name submitted by 154 people in a contest that featured 30,000 submissions, with 4,000 unique names, including the Hogtowners, Dingbats, Towers, and Blues.
 A panel of 14 judges narrowed the list to ten finalists for consideration by the Metro Baseball Limited Board of Directors, who made the final decision.

 1978 Although the Yankees score five runs in the top of the seventh before the rain ends the game, the Bronx Bombers lose to the Orioles, 3-0, when the score reverts to the last completed inning.
-In 1980, the rules committee decides to suspend contests, not cancel, starting from the point of the delay.
+In 1980, the rules committee changes the current regulations, suspending contests rather than canceling them with games starting from the point of the delay.

 1979 Against the team that traded him, Lou Brock reaches the 3000 hits milestone when his line drive caroms off Dennis Lamp's pitching hand in the 3-2 Cardinal victory over the Cubs at Busch Stadium.
 The 40-year-old Redbird outfielder, who will retire at the end of the season with a lifetime .293 batting average, is the fourteenth major leaguer to reach the coveted plateau.